brunoherbelin/vimix/docs/index.md

 ## About

-vimix is free and open source (GPL3).
+vimix is free and open source (GPL3+).

-vimix is the successor of [GLMixer](https://sourceforge.net/projects/glmixer/), benefiting from these 10 years of refinement of User-Experience design since its [first draft](https://sourceforge.net/p/glmixer/wiki/GLMixer%20History/).
+vimix is the successor of [GLMixer](https://sourceforge.net/projects/glmixer/), benefiting from 10 years of refinement of User-Experience design since its [first draft](https://sourceforge.net/p/glmixer/wiki/GLMixer%20History/).

-vimix is in its early infancy, open to [features requests and bugs reports](https://github.com/brunoherbelin/vimix/issues).
+vimix is in its early infancy, open to [feature requests and bug reports](https://github.com/brunoherbelin/vimix/issues).

 vimix welcomes contributions and support: check the [wiki](https://github.com/brunoherbelin/vimix/wiki) for more info.